Phil WhitingArtist, Curator, Researcher

 2013 - Places of Mourning in the Western World, King's School Assembly, Worcester 2013 - Places of Mourning in the Western World, The Sir Terry Frost Gallery, The King's School, Worcester 2012 - Landscape and Memory, Belgrave St Ives Gallery, St Ives, Cornwall 2012 - Places of Mourning in the Western World , Truro Cathedral, Truro, Cornwall 2011 - "Places of Mourning in the Western World", Amnesty International South West, Redruth School, Penrice Community College, Penwith School, Humphrey Davy School, Richard Lander School, Tretheras School, Penair School.
 2011 - Amnesty International 50th Anniversary Cornwall Schools Art Exhibition Address, Truro Cathedral, Truro 2010 - Dvd and talk "Places of Mourning in the Western World", Kings School, Worcester., Phil Whiting's studio, Cornwall 2010 - Gateways to the Heart of Darkness, Monmouth School, Monmouth, Wales 2009 - Conversations on Land, Memory and the Anxiety of Erasure, Stuart House Museum, Liskeard 2009 - Places of Mourning in the Western World. , The Contemporary Art Society For Wales., Cardiff University.
 2008 - A Leap of Imagination, The Royal Cornwall Museum, Truro 2008 - Srebrenica-a Reading., Truro Cathdral, Truro 2008 - The Anxiety of Erasure., The Bayart Gallery, Cardiff 2006 - The Importance of Srebrenica, The European Parliament, Brussels, The Yehudi Menuhin Space 2002 - 'Weather Forecast', Newlyn Art Gallery, Newlyn, Cornwall.

-2006 - Painting 'Par Docks, Cornwall.', The collection of the Chancellor of the Exchequer Rt Hon George Osborne MP, London.
+2006 - Painting 'Par Docks, Cornwall' (plus later purchase of two other paintings in 2012) The collection of the Chancellor of the Exchequer Rt Hon George Osborne MP, London.
 2006 - Painting 'Sorrow'., The Collection of Neil Parish MP., Somerset.
-2005 - Large drawing 'Crows on Snow at Geevor', The collection of Minister of State for The Foreigm Office Rt Hon.
+2005 - Large drawing 'Crows on Snow at Geevor' plus the purchase of two other paintings.
+The Collection of Minister of State for The Foreigm Office Rt Hon.
 Hugo Swire M.P.

 2009 - Painting 'A Minions Elegy'.
 The collection of The Stuart House Museum. , Stuart House Museum, Liskeard, Cornwall.
 2008 - Painting 'The Place of the Missing no.2' The collection of the Royal Cornwall Museum. , The Royal Cornwall Museum,, Truro 2006 - Exhibition: Srebrenica.
 Paintings from the Grave, The Office Of South West MEP Neil Parish, The Yehudi Menuhin Space, The European Parliament Building, Brussels 1994 - Painting 'Geevor Tin Mine 2'.
 The Collection of The Royal Cornwall Museum, The Royal Cornwall Museum,, Truro Corporate commissions 2009 - Painting 'Watch Tower'., The Collection of New College, University of Oxford (see Bridgeman Art Library) ., Oxford 2009 - 'Shoah' (Large painting) The Collection of Haberdashers Monmouth School , Haberdashers Monmouth School for Boys , The chapel vestry wall.
 2008 - The Painting 'Place of the Missing no.1' The collection of Truro Cathedral, Truro Cathedral., Truro 2007 - Painting 'Sithney Church.
 Late October' The collection of Haberdashers Monmouth School, Haberdashers Monmouth School for Boys, Monmouth, Wales 2006 - 'The Womans Block', The Guardian, The Saturday Guardian main section.
 2005 - Further corporate purchases include 2 paintings purchased by Thompson's Galleries Ltd London, and 1 painting purchased through auction by the Belgrave Gallery St Ives in 2013, Thompson's City Gallery and Belgrave Gallery, London and St Ives 2005 - Painting "Grade Church from Goonhilly Downs" The collection of Truro School., Truro School, Truro 2005 - To Bear Witness as a War Artist, The Fund for Refugees in Slovenia, Bosnia 2001 - 'Wheal Jane'., English Heritage, Book 'Images of Cornish Tin'